 However, there is not a single scientific study that was performed on humans to back up any of those claims.
 What’s more, natural raspberry ketones are incredibly expensive to manufacture, as you need 90 pounds of raspberries for a single dose.

 As a result, all of the raspberry ketone supplements on the market are synthetic.

 There is no connection between exogenous ketones and MCT oil.
-MCT stands for medium-chain triglycerides and you can find MCTs in coconut oil or supplements.
+(MCT stands for medium-chain triglycerides, and can be found in coconut oil and various supplements.)